mediamonks/muban/docs/dist-implementation-guide.md

 To make the integration easier, it is a good practice to keep the structure in the yaml files similar to the modals that are used on the server to render the actual dynamic pages.
 The more similar the models are, the less manual conversion has to be done.

-#### Automatic template conversion

-To make implementation easier, a tool is in the works that can convert most (if not all) handlebar templates to another template language (e.g. twig, django, htl).
-In that case, there is an additional folder with the converted template files.
-This means that there is less (or none at all) manual conversion of templates needed.

-## Caching

-All (static) assets should be cached by the server or a CDN.
-When files update you have two options, either invalidating the cache, or changing the filename.

-By default, the js and css files that should be included in the HTML have a normal filename that doesn't change when the content updates, so the responsibility of managing the cache is the responsibility of the implementation party.
-When desired, the build output can also be configured to include a hash in the filename that is derived from the file's content, so it only updates when the file content is changed (e.g. `common.5486f02.js`).

-Besides the js and css files that should be included in the HTML, there are also files in the assets folder that are loaded internally.
-Those files have the checksum content hash in the filename by default, so the filename changes when the content of that file changes.
-This means that the cache of those files can be configured to be very long, since they will never update, and will improve load performance.

 ## Development